Ignacio Fideleff

-Ignacio David Fideleff (born 4 July 1989) is an Argentine-Israeli footballer who plays as a centre back.
-He plays for St. Lucia in Malta.
+Ignacio David Fideleff (born 4 July 1989) is an Argentinian exfootballer who used to play as a centre back.

 Early life

-Fideleff was born in Rosario, Argentina, to parents of Russian-Jewish descent.
-He was granted Israeli citizenship in 2013.
+He was born in Rosario, in the province of Santa Fe, Argentina, where he took his first steps in football at Club Atletico Newell's Old Boys until his debut in 2008.
+He has Italian citizenship, inherited from his mother in 2010, in addition to Israeli citizenship obtained in 2013 and Paraguayan citizenship obtained in 2016.

 Career

 Fideleff was born in Rosario, Santa Fe and grown up as a footballer in Club Atlético Newell's Old Boys' youths.
-He made his debut for the Newell's first team on 24 March 2008 against Lanús, scoring a goal.
+He made his debut for the Newell's first team on 24 March 2008 against Lanús, after Nicolas Spolli's injury and with coach Ricardo Caruso Lombardi, scoring a goal.
 He played for the club for five seasons, collecting 35 appearances in Argentine Primera División, scoring 3 goals.

+During his time at Newell's, Ignacio played several matches, both in the Argentine Primera Division at the local level and in the Copa Sudamericana and Copa Libertadores at the international level.

-At the start of the 2011–12 season, Fideleff was purchased by Serie A club Napoli, for a reported fee of around €3m, believed to be a substitute for Spaniard Víctor Ruiz who was sold to Valencia.
+At the start of the 2011–12 season, Fideleff was purchased by Serie A club Napoli, for a reported fee of around €3m, believed to be a substitute for Spaniard Victor Ruiz who was sold to Valencia and Salvatore Aronica that was injured.
+Initially his contract was for 2 years, which after 1 year was extended for 5 years until 2017.
 He debuted in Serie A on 21 September 2011, featuring in the starting line-up against Veronese club Chievo.
+On May 20, 2012, Ignacio became the champion of the Coppa Italia with SSC Napoli, beating Juventus 2-0 in the final.

 On 14 July 2012, Fideleff joined Parma on a loan deal for the 2012-13 season.

 On 30 January 2013, Fideleff joined Maccabi Tel Aviv on a loan deal for the remainder of the season.
 The deal came through after Fideleff received an Israeli citizenship due to his Jewish origins.

-On 5 August 2013, Fideleff returned to Argentina to join Tigre on a season-long loan.
+On 5 August 2013, Fideleff returned to Argentina to join Tigre on a season-long loan and was under the direction of coach Diego Cagna.

+On January 10, 2016, he was presented as a new player for Nacional de Paraguay, which had just finished runner-up in the Copa Libertadores in 2014 and was putting together a competitive team for that season.

-In January 2018, Fideleff signed with ÍBV of the Icelandic Úrvalsdeild karla on trial.
+In January 2018, Fideleff signed with ÍBV of the Icelandic Úrvalsdeild karla.
 In April it was reported that he had been released by ÍBV due to injury.

 Fideleff moved to Malta in the summer 2019 and signed with Maltese club St. Lucia on 5 July 2019.

+After a 12-year career, several injuries and adding the pandemic that began in 2020, Ignacio decided to retire from football at the age of 30.
+He currently holds a coaching license from the Italian Football Federation, which he completed while living in Italy.
+Today he is managing the lower divisions of Crucero del Norte.